What is it?

 (A combination of strategies is usually advisable)

-Checking dose-response patterns: this involves examining the link between dose and response to see whether the program caused the outcome.
-In C4D this could look at whether the amount of engagement the communication activities (exposure to videos, frequency of participation in events etc.) corresponds with the level of changes in variables (such as increases in knowledge, empowerment etc.).
-This could also involve checking if there has been an increase in the particular issues covered in the communication activities and not in other similar issues (for example, increases in specific types of violence covered compared to issues not covered).
-It is useful for think about the following principles in the C4D Evaluation Framework:
+Checking dose-response patterns: this involves examining the link between 'dose' (or intensity of engagement) and response to see whether the program caused the outcome.
+In C4D this could look at whether the amount of engagement in the communication activities (exposure to videos, frequency of participation in events etc.) corresponds with the level of changes in variables (such as increases in knowledge, empowerment etc.).
+This could also involve checking if there has been an increase in the particular issues covered in the communication activities and not in other similar issues (for example, increases in specific types of violence or behaviours covered compared to issues not covered).
+It is useful to think about the following principles in the C4D Evaluation Framework:

 - complexity: relying on dose patterns alone can assume linear (simple cause-effect) relationships between exposure and changes.
-While this approach may provide some interesting, it is good to combine it with other options, and explore the possibilities of feedback-loops, tipping-points and other complex interactions of factors.
+While this approach may provide some interesting insights, it is good to combine it with other options, and explore the possibilities of feedback-loops, tipping-points and other complex interactions of factors.

 - complexity: relying on timing of outcomes alone can assume linear relationships between exposure and changes.
 Social and behaviour changes are often long-term, incremental changes, reliant on a conducive context, rather than immediate and obvious change.
 This method can provide interesting insights, but should usually be combined with other lines of investigation.